camunda-consulting/camunda-7-code-examples/snippets/bpmn-transaction/README.md

 BPMN Transaction
 =========================

-Working example of the [https://docs.camunda.org/manual/7.5/reference/bpmn20/subprocesses/transaction-subprocess/](BPMN Transaction Subprocess) in action.
+Working example of the [BPMN Transaction Subprocess](https://docs.camunda.org/manual/7.5/reference/bpmn20/subprocesses/transaction-subprocess/) in action.

 The process can fail when charging the credit card to showcase BPMN compensation, therefore set the variable `bookingHotelError` to true.